 Certain herbal supplements and vitaminsiStock/_valentina_g

 Believe it or not, taking too many supplements can contribute to liver damage—yes, even quality food supplements.
-Just because something says it's ''all-natural'' does not mean it's completely fine for you to take.
-"The role of the liver is to filter out toxins and it does this through a complex metabolic process of breaking down everything we ingest—even certain supplements," explains Dr. Brown.
-"During this process, certain supplements can damage the liver."
-And because herbal supplements are not well-regulated in America, there's no clear-cut way to determine if a supplement is right for you.
+Just because something says it’s ”all-natural” does not mean it’s completely fine for you to take.
+“The role of the liver is to filter out toxins and it does this through a complex metabolic process of breaking down everything we ingest—even certain supplements,” explains Dr. Brown.
+“During this process, certain supplements can damage the liver.”
+And because herbal supplements are not well-regulated in America, there’s no clear-cut way to determine if a supplement is right for you.
 Your best bet is to check in with your pharmacist or primary doctor who can determine how a supplement or vitamin will line up with your health history.
 Make sure you avoid these vitamins that are a total waste of money (and could even be dangerous).

 Being overly stressed or frustratediStock/africaimages